 Best Times to Visit

 Timing your visit can significantly enhance your experience.
-The best months to explore are from June to September, when the weather is milder and outdoor activities are in full swing21.
+The best months to explore are from June to September, when the weather is milder and outdoor activities are in full swing.
 This period also aligns with peak wildlife sightings, including puffins and whales.

 If you prefer fewer crowds, consider visiting in late spring or early fall.
-While the weather can be unpredictable, these off-peak months offer a quieter experience and unique opportunities like iceberg viewing in May4.
+While the weather can be unpredictable, these off-peak months offer a quieter experience and unique opportunities like iceberg viewing in May.

 What to Pack for Your Adventure